Mastodon

 While we could not get into the Circo Massimo, we walked a short distance to the Colosseum and Roman Forum.
 We had afternoon tickets but were okay with getting in early.
 We spent the next few hours touring the Colosseum and Roman Forum, appreciating such incredible ancient history and throwbacks to Art History class.
 Some of my favorites are the Arch of Constantine, constructed around 312 AD to commemorate ten years of Constantine's reign and military victories, and the Arch of Titus, 81 AD, to memorialize Emporer Titus and his accomplishments.
 Then there's the Forum itself, with its layers of history dating back over 2000 years.
 The last time I was here, probably twenty-plus years ago, the access to the Forum was much more restricted, and we didn't get to go down and take it all in, so it was awe-inspiring to be surrounded by this ancient history.

-Close of details of the Arch of Constantine (Roma)
+Close of details of the Arch of Constantine (Roma) showing Roman emperor and soldiers in classical sculptural style

-Close of details of the Arch of Constantine (Roma)
+Close of details of the Arch of Constantine (Roma) showing Roman emperor and soldiers in classical sculptural style

 Arch of Constantine from inside the Colosseum (Roma)